47degrees/freestyle-intro/deck/README.md

 (Work in progress)

-Optimizations over the pattern matching of `FunctionK` for user defined actions to translate them into a JVM switch with `@scala.annotation.switch`.
+Optimizations over the pattern matching of `FunctionK` for user defined algebras to translate them into a JVM switch with `@scala.annotation.switch`.

 ---